indianeagle4599/indianeagle4599/README.md

 <h1 align="center">Hi 👋, I'm Hitesh Goyal</h1>
-<h3 align="center">A motivated and curious Machine Learning Engineer from India</h3>
+<h3 align="center">I'm an AI enthusiast passionate about building efficient, scalable solutions that tackle real-world problems.
+With a background in deep learning, computer vision, NLP, and audio processing, I enjoy exploring new domains and applying my knowledge to create impactful solutions.
+I’m always looking to improve my skills, write cleaner code, and learn new techniques to stay ahead of the curve.
+My focus is on continuous learning and contributing to innovative AI projects that drive meaningful change.</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=indianeagle4599" alt="indianeagle4599" /></a> </p>

-- 🔭 I’m currently a **Machine Learning Engineer** at Tata Elxsi
+- 🔭 I’m currently a **Student** at Nanyang Technological University, Singapore

-- 🌱 I’m currently learning **Deep Learning Techniques used in Computer Vision**
+- 🌱 I’m currently learning **Time Series Processing**

-- 💬 Ask me about **Data Science, Audio Processing, NLP and Computer Vision with Python**
+- 💬 Ask me about **Computer Vision, Audio Processing, NLP and Data Science, with Python**

 - 📫 How to reach me **hiteshgoyal.business@gmail.com**